andreterceiro/dio-git-github-bootcamp/README.md

     - Add or remove organizations related to the company;
     - Policies for repositories, projects and teams;
     - Things related to billing.

+### Permissions

+We are talking about permissions related to an organization.